 - She tells you she will eat yogurt for breakfast but she doesn’t like frozen waffles.
 (She is being collaborative instead of throwing the waffle in your neighbor’s yard.)

 - She admits that she feels fat around her friends.
-(This shows emotional growth that she can name her feeling instead of acting out this emotion.)
+(This shows emotional growth in that she can name her feeling instead of acting out these emotions.)

 2. Intentionally look for the signs.

-Another challenge for moms is that your daughter will never be making perfect progress.
+Another challenge for moms is that their daughters will never be making perfect progress.
 It’s messy.
 She may be making progress in one area and then will blow it in another.
 For example, she finally brought up her grades to all A’s and B’s but then she comes home after curfew reeking of alcohol.

 It can feel like the curfew-alcohol incident cancels out the growth of good grades.